Key Learning Points

 The Spleen does more than absorb food; it also clears garbage from your system, patrolling your circulation, muscles and flesh for foreign or waste products.

-Now, here's the important bit!
-Dumping stuff on your Stomach and Spleen prevents it from clearing out the garbage and interferes with proper absorption.
+Now, here’s the important bit!
+Dumping stuff on your Stomach and Spleen prevents the latter from clearing out the garbage and interferes with proper absorption.

 Guess what is left?
 Phlegm!

-That delicious cake you ate re-appears as snot, sputum, mucus: stuffing up your throat and lungs!
+That delicious cake you ate re-appears as snot, sputum, mucus, phlegm: stuffing up your throat and lungs!

-Worse!
-There are various factors that increase the amount and longevity of that phlegm:
+Yes – various factors increase the amount and longevity of that phlegm:

 In Chinese medicine, your Lungs ‘rule’, or are responsible for a whole range of other activities besides your respiration.
 For example: